s-mv/pocl/README.md

-# pocl - proof of context language
+# pocl - proof of concept language

 I _really_ couldn't think of a better name.